Harin Pathak

 Harin Pathak (born 20 July 1947) is an Indian politician who was a member of the fourteenth Lok Sabha of India.
 He represented the Ahmedabad East constituency of Gujarat and is a member of the Bharatiya Janata Party.

 Phatak was denied a ticket to contest the 2014 Loksabha Elections by BJP.
 He was replaced by Bollywood actor Paresh Rawal.

-Pathak was Minister of State for Defence Production in Atal Bihari Vajpayee's third cabinate from October 1999 to November 2000.
-Pathak was forced to resigned along with Gujarat Health Minister Ashok Bhatt in a case of instigating a mob leading to the lynching of Head Constable Laxman Desai during an anti-quota agitation in Gujarat in April 1985.
+Pathak was Minister of State for Defence Production in Atal Bihari Vajpayee's third cabinet from October 1999 to November 2000.
+Pathak was forced to resign along with Gujarat Health Minister Ashok Bhatt in a case of instigating a mob leading to the lynching of Head Constable Laxman Desai during an anti-quota agitation in Gujarat in April 1985.

 He was an English teacher in Nalanda Vidhyalay at Ahmedabad.
 He was a corporator in Ahmedabad Municipal Corporation for several years.
-He was one of the rare politician who worked in municipal corporation and directly elected as member of parliament in Loksabha.
+He was one of the rare politicians who worked in municipal corporation and directly elected as member of parliament in Loksabha.